cs1302uga/cs1302-genlistadt/README.md

 ![Trains are like linked lists...](https://i.imgur.com/MdPMTcO.png)

-This document contains the description for the Generic List API project assigned to the students in the **Fall 2019** CSCI 1302 classes at the University of Georgia.
+This document contains the description for the Generic List API project assigned to the students in the **Spring 2020** CSCI 1302 classes at the University of Georgia.

 ## Deadline Options